top of page

 The next level down in terms of imperceptible amounts of soy protein are food or processing components derived from soy.

-Foods that are made from soy but are so far removed from soy that they are not considered to be a soy contining food are not considered to be relevant in this space.
+Foods that are made from soy but are so far removed from soy that they are not considered to be a soy continuing food are not considered to be be an issue in this space.
+This means foods derived from soy but do not need to be declared through an allergen statement.

-Usually if soy (and dairy) is being fastidiously excluded from the diet for a breast-fed baby, ongoing issues (if food realted) more likely to another food sensitivity/allergen.
+Usually if soy (and dairy) is being fastidiously excluded from the diet for a breast-fed baby, ongoing issues (if food related) more likely to another food sensitivity/allergen.

 MAY CONTAIN SOY